hsizek/cyclic-crop-rotation/README.md

 Simple usage
 ------------
 See example folder for more complex use cases.
-The examples provide context for how to achieve efficient scalablity.

 ```python
 from cyclic_crop_rotation import *